The best way to build websites with Codex

 sitemd is a super-efficient toolkit for coding agents to build websites.
 It ships with:

-- A full suite of MCP tools for pages, settings, content generation, SEO, deploy, auth, and more — Codex calls them directly via the pre-configured
+- A full suite of CLI commands for pages, settings, content generation, SEO, deploy, auth, and more — Codex calls them directly, no manual file editing required

 - Markdown all the way down — every page, every setting, every navigation file is human-readable